tihawk/tihawk.github.io/blog/2024-10-08winamp-github-repository-problems.md

 If you were to peruse the code on the Winamp repository in the [first few days](https://github.com/WinampDesktop/winamp/tree/20d28e80a5c861a9d5f449ea911ab75b4f37ad0d) after its publishing, you would have noticed some very intriguing things.
 For example, a `BuildTools` directory which included things like whole executable files the `7zip`, `git`, and other programs just hanging around, designated as "build tools".
 And although very odd indeed, these things seem more so _stupid_ than harmful.

 But there's much more there!
-Inside the repo there was proprietary code from Dolby, some questionably SDKs which Winamp may or may-not have the right to redistribute, and entire directory containing the commercial version of Qt, and so on, and so forth.
+Inside the repo there was proprietary code from Dolby, some questionable SDKs which Winamp may or may-not have the right to redistribute, an entire directory containing the commercial version of Qt, some, admittedly expired, credentials, and so on, and so forth.

 ### Winamp did take some action